Tail-Call Optimization

 @tco aggressive

-func test_nested(ref counter, stepsLeft) {
+func test_nested(counter, stepsLeft) {

 if (stepsLeft == 0) return counter